You’ve probably heard of the Mayan ruins of Tulum in Mexico, right?

 So you’re planning to hang around Tulum and stay for a while?
 Lucky you!
 Tulum is one of the chicest Mexican beach towns!

-We’ve written a whole post about the 30+ best Tulum hotels and resorts – covering accommodations on the beach, in Tulum Town and in Aldea Zama.
+We’ve written a whole post about where to stay in Tulum on the beach – covering the best accommodations on the beach.

 We’ve also done a deep dive into all the beautiful hotels in Tulum boasting private pool suites.